buildspace/buildspace-projects/Solana_And_Web3/en/Section_2/Resources/m1_setup.md

 npm install -g mocha
 ```

-We'll also need Yarn for some stuff.
+We'll also need Yarn for some package management.
 You can install it using
 ```bash
 npm install -g yarn
 ```